-Why You Should Add Apples to Your Grocery List (Plus 11 Delicious Ways to Eat Them)
+Why You Should Add Apples to Your Grocery List (Plus 10 Ways to Eat Them)

 The list of reasons to eat apples is a long one.
-They’re healthy (fiber! vitamin C! antioxidants!), tasty and also inexpensive.
+They’re healthy (fiber! vitamin C! antioxidants!) and tasty — and they’re inexpensive.

-The average price for pound of apples is $1.44.
-That’s cheap enough to pad your grocery budget, while also setting you up for a host of healthy, affordable recipes.
+The average price per pound of Red Delicious apples in 2019 was $1.18, according to the United States Department of Agriculture (USDA).
+Granny Smiths: $1.23 per pound, That’s cheap enough to pad your grocery budget, while also setting you up for a host of healthy, affordable apple recipes.

 But before we get to the recipes, let’s get a few things straight about apples.

-But if you do find yourself with a soggy apple, don’t despair.
-Some of these recipes will help you take care of those less-than-perfect fruits.
+You can store apples in the fridge to make them last longer, but if you find yourself with a soggy apple, don’t despair.
+Some of the recipes below will help you put those less-than-perfect fruits to delicious use.

 What Kind of Apple Should I Buy?